Skip Navigation

 By Car

 There are well maintained highways leading to Friesland.
-The A7 from Groningen, the A32 from Drente and Overijssel provinces and the A6 from the province of Flevoland are the main connections.
-The A7 continues through Friesland and on to the famous 'Afsluitdijk', which goes to the province of Noord Holland.
+The A7 from Groningen, the A32 from Drenthe and Overijssel provinces and the A6 from the province of Flevoland are the main connections.
+The A7 continues through Friesland and on to the famous 'Afsluitdijk', which goes to the province of North Holland.

 Top